Repeat business is one of the most effective ways to increase revenue.

 The key to driving repeat business is getting to know your customers on a personal level.

 You may be thinking that you couldn’t possibly get to know every single customer individually.
-For many small businesses, that’s true.
+And, for many small businesses, that’s true.
 What you can do, however, is focus on engaging your most active customers.

 Remember, 80 percent of your business comes from 20 percent of your customers.